finsite/stock-dashboard-ui/.github/ISSUE_TEMPLATE/performance_issue.md

 ---
 name: ⚡ Performance Issue
 about: Report a performance bottleneck or inefficiency
-title: "[PERFORMANCE] Describe the bottleneck concisely"
+title: '[PERFORMANCE] Describe the bottleneck concisely'
 labels: performance
-assignees: ""
+assignees: ''
 ---

 **Describe the performance issue** What part of the project is performing